Please review the following guidelines and notes before you enable Network Visibility.

 Network Visibility requires a supported version of the Network Agent to be installed on the monitored server.

 Network Visibility features are available for Linux and Windows.
 You need a Network Visibility license to enable and use Network Visibility features.
-Network Visibility is enabled by default on AppDynamics Controllers.
-See License Entitlements and Restrictions
+Network Visibility is enabled by default on AppDynamics controllers.
+For more information, see License Entitlements and Restrictions.

 Linux System Requirements

 Network Visibility requires:

 - Controller version 4.4 or higher with a Network Visibility license.

 rootaccess permissions on the agent host to install the Network Agent.
 You do not need

 rootaccess to run the agent.